eea/land.copernicus.theme/docs/REDESIGN Readme.txt

 - home: reports - implement

 - add / update missing links, check texts - related to newsletter based on feedback to #80175

-- Alignment of buttons (see point from below)
-  I'm not convinced there is a problem with having the buttons left-aligned on the inner pages.
-I would leave it as it is for now.

 - fix responsivity issues